-The School Swimming Scheme is available for all Year 2 children in early Term 4 at Maitland Pool.
-It is run by Department of Sport and Recreation instructors.
+A School Swimming Scheme is available for all Year 1 and 2 children in Term 3 at Maitland Pool.

 STUDENT LEADERSHIP

 School Leaders are elected from among Year 5 students at the end of each year.
 These students perform many important tasks in a variety of school functions, lead school assemblies, welcome and thank visitors and represent the school at functions outside the school.
 They are chosen by popular vote of the student body and are expected to provide an example of appropriate behaviour and attitude to the rest of the school.